Facebook ads are a great form of social media marketing for dentists. But are you getting the results you were looking for?

 Second, once you have their attention, you need to hang on to it long enough to get your message across.

 Keep it simple

 Throwing around technical jargon will lose your audience in a hurry.
-Also, unless you’re running a brand awareness campaign, you don’t want to spend a lot of time talking about why your practice is so great.
-Focus instead on why your ad’s offer is so great so you can convert them into a lead.
+Also, unless you’re running a brand awareness campaign for your dental office, you don’t want to spend a lot of time talking about why your practice is so great.
+Focus instead on why your dental ad’s offer is so great so you can convert them into a lead.
 Once you have their contact information, then you can work on telling them more about you and your team.

 Get to the point